koslab/koslab.messengerbot/README.rst

 `Facebook Messenger Bot <https://developers.facebook.com/docs/messenger-platform/product-overview>`_ easier by providing a framework that handles and abstract the Bots API.
-It is originally developed using `Morepath <http://morepath.rtfd.org>`_ as the web request processor, but this library should work with any Python web frameworks
+It is originally developed using `Morepath <http://morepath.rtfd.org>`_ as the web request processor and the default hub implementation is on morepath, but this library should work with any Python web frameworks

 Example: Writing An Echo Bot on Morepath
 ==========================================